babadofar/MyOwnRepo/articleII.md

 Again, there is no standard defined format for IIS logs, so while this grokked my logs, it might not grok yours.

 ## Grok development
 One of the most convenient ways to work with creating grok patterns is [the Grok Constructor](http://grokconstructor.appspot.com/do/construction).
 Paste in some sample log lines, and press the Go! button.
 A long list of suggested matches for the first field is displayed.
 Select the best match for the first field matching your data, keep on selecting untill the whole line is covered.
+If you need more tips on how to work with developing Logstash configurations, see [this blog post](http://blog.comperiosearch.com/blog/2015/04/10/how-to-develop-logstash-configuration-files/).

 ## Running Logstash